Pregnancy is a time of dramatic change for all expectant mothers.

 And now the changes that can’t be seen might become a little clearer now, thanks to new research.

-A study published this month in Nature Neurosciencesheds light on the substantial changes that occur in a woman’s brain during pregnancy.
+A published this month in Nature Neurosciencesheds light on the substantial changes that occur in a woman’s brain during pregnancy.

 Namely, the brain gets smaller and it also makes itself more efficient.